-Hybrid Working: The future of office space and of server rooms.
+The Hybrid Workplace: The future of office space & server rooms.

-After the shock of the pandemic in 2020 most businesses in 2021 are preparing for the future and are busy attempting to accommodate hybrid working in one form or other.
-While it is difficult to predict what the future of office work looks like the COVID pandemic has prompted much discussion about the notion of hybrid working and has given us all the opportunity to rethink the best use of space and limited resources and the best environment for employees to be productive and maintain a work-life balance.
-This rethink is very positive and could have the added benefit of significantly reducing the carbon footprints of many businesses thus reinforcing a commitment to Net Zero 2050 while improving the mental health of office workers in the UK.
+As businesses prepare for the future, accommodating the hybrid workplace has become a priority in 2021.
+While it is challenging to predict the future of office work, the COVID-19 pandemic has prompted a rethinking of space and limited resources, resulting in a positive reassessment of the best environment for employees to be productive and maintain a work-life balance.
+Additionally, this rethink could significantly reduce the carbon footprints of many businesses, reinforcing a commitment to Net Zero 2050, while improving the mental health of office workers in the UK.